 Addictive personality, therefore, is a result of several character traits and at least one chemical substance coming together.
 The question that remains is whether some individuals are predisposed to this condition over others.
 Genetics are a possibility, but environment and support system, or lack of one, also play a role.

 It is important to remember that addiction hijacks the brain.
-Someone who has succumbed to an addiction has lost control of his or her life to the substance of choice.
+Someone with an addiction has lost control of his or her life to the substance of choice.
 An individual with an addictive personality, therefore, is simply predisposed to this reality.
 NIH-funded scientists have been tasked with looking into the biological component of addiction.
 If biology is a big factor, then helping an individual overcome the condition takes more than good intention and will power.
 Even when a 30-day inpatient program is completed successfully, the risk of relapse is always going to exist.

 A brain without chemicals understands reward in a healthy manner.
 Physical activity, such as exercise, produces natural endorphins in the brain.
 When the brain is rewired through manufactured chemicals like illicit drugs or prescribed medication, it restructures the reward mechanism.